clientIO/joint/docs/src/joint/api/layout/Port.md

 #### Absolute

-It lay a port out at the given position (defined as a `x`, `y` coordinates or percentage of the element dimensions).
+It lays a port out at the given position (defined as `x`, `y` coordinates or percentage of the element dimensions).

 <table>
     <tr>